chischaschos/chischaschos-hugo/content/post/bundler-binstubs-and-path.md

 ## Is it neomake issue?
 I noticed that I had different versions of rubocop installed, because of reasons different projects have different versions of RuboCop.

-But shouldn't neomake use bundler exec?, well maybe https://github.com/neomake/neomake/issues/2078, but there is a less obtrusive way.
+But shouldn't neomake use bundler exec?.
+Well maybe https://github.com/neomake/neomake/issues/2078, but there is a less obtrusive way.

 ## [direnv](https://direnv.net/) and bundler binstubs
 I have already installed [direnv](https://direnv.net/), so what I did is: